Z1KO-ai/Z1KO-ai/README.md

 # **Welcome to My Background Profile!** 🌟

-This is a snapshot of my journey, goals, and progress as I work towards becoming an ethical hacker, and well-rounded individual. 🚀
+This is a snapshot of my journey, goals, and progress as I work towards becoming an Full Stack Developper, Python Developper, & Ethical Hacker, and well-rounded individual. 🚀

 ---